CrestfallenLARP/cfldangerden/content/en/factions/elementals/elemental_glob.md

 vulnerabilities: Double damage from opposite element
 healed_by: Element
 at_dying: Dissipate
-special: Sense "By My Voice Sense Element (or opposite element)"
+special: Sense "By My Voice Sense Element (or opposite element)" Fuse - On 3 count two globs may fuse to regain all Body and swing 6 element but must remain within arms reach of fused part.
+When fused part dies, return to normal damage and max body.Despawn/Respawn: May use a 3 count to return to the earth and a 3 count to spawn from the earth to remove all conditions.
 faction_level_2:
 faction_level_3:
 faction_level_4: